 This new law, was the latest of four passed just this year regarding the homeless.
 The others banned the homeless from asking for money at busy intersections and made it illegal to sleep and store belongings on public property.

 Across the country, legislative action criminalizing the homeless and feeding the homeless is picking up speed.
 Some people feel cities are targeting the homeless after 30 cities have passed or are considering feeding bans and over 20 cities have already restricted food-sharing since January 2013.

-Community feelings regarding these restrictions toward the homeless has met with some heated debates by community citizens and politicians.
-Advocates of the reform argue that hand out meals makes the homelessness crisis worse because it lures homeless people away from city-run programs.
+Community feelings regarding these restrictions toward the homeless have met with some heated debates by community citizens and politicians.
+Advocates of the reform argue that hand out meals make the homelessness crisis worse because it lures homeless people away from city-run programs.
 The other side of the fence says it’s because neighborhoods want to scrub their streets clean of homeless people making it more appealing to businesses and vacationers.

 Why the change?
-Due to two severe consecutive winters many of the homeless population moved to southern California, south Texas, and all over Florida.
+Due to two severe consecutive winters, many of the homeless population moved to southern California, south Texas, and all over Florida.
 In the last year, Florida’s homeless population has seen about a 10 percent increase.